bluepeach1121/skin-condition-ML/README.md

 ## CODE SUMMARY

 This code defines a custom Convolutional Neural Network (CNN) architecture using PyTorch, with a complete pipeline for training and testing the model on a dataset.
-The CustomCNN class, which inherits from torch.nn.Module, consists of four convolutional layers, each followed by batch normalization, Leaky ReLU activation, and max pooling layers to downsample feature maps.
+The CustomCNN class, which inherits from `torch.nn.Module`, consists of four convolutional layers, each followed by batch normalization, Leaky ReLU activation, and max pooling layers to downsample feature maps.
 After these layers, the feature maps are flattened, and a fully connected layer with dropout is applied to produce the final output.